rumors/handbook/README.md

 **⚠️ WIP ⚠️**

 The Rumors handbook is an ongoing documentation of our operations and process.
 It is developed collaboratively, updated frequently, and maintained mostly by [@frangrit](https://github.com/frangrit).
+Propose changes in [issues](https://github.com/rumors/handbook/issues), or open a pull request.

 ## Process